 Prenatal yoga: What you need to know

-Prenatal yoga — Understand the basics and benefits of prenatal yoga
+Prenatal yoga — Understand the basics and benefits of this gentle prenatal exercise.

 What are the benefits of prenatal yoga?